Benko Gambit: Benko Gambit Accepted

 Apart from this, Black also obtains fast development, good control of the a1–h8 diagonal, and can exert pressure down the half-open a- and b-files whereby White's a- and b-pawns can become vulnerable.
 These benefits can last well into the endgame and so, unusually for a gambit, Black does not generally mind if queens are exchanged; indeed, exchanging queens can often remove the sting from a attack by White.
 Also in the endgame, the black king can become active and reach the via the h8–a1 diagonal.

+Benko Gambit Half-Accepted

+There are two main variations here.
+The older try has 1.d4 Nf6 2.c4 c5 3.d5 b5 4.cxb5 a6 5.e3.
+This line was covered by GM Benko in his 1974 book, and in major opening treatises since then; it remains popular at all levels.

+In more recent years, many White players have been trying 5.f3, with an idea to play a quick e2-e4, as soon as move 6.
+Thus: 1.d4 Nf6 2.c4 c5 3.d5 b5 4.cxb5 a6 5.f3 axb5 6.e4.
+This variation has been gaining in popularity.
+One possible response for Black sees 6...Qa5+, and now 7.Bd2 is the main idea.

 Benko Gambit Declined

 There are various alternatives that avoid some of the problems entailed in the main line.
 The simplest is to just decline the gambit with 4.Nf3.
 Other possible moves are 4.Nd2, 4.a4, 4.e3, and 4.Qc2.
 Another option, popular at the grandmaster level as of 2004 and considered safer for Black, is to accept the pawn with 4.cxb5 but then immediately return it with 4...a6 5.b6.